-Your dentist will advise you on how to stop decay in your child’s teeth.
-They may apply a fissure sealant, which covers the grooves in the back teeth which are particularly at risk of decay.
+Your dentist will advise you on how to stop decay in your child's teeth.
+They may apply a fissure sealant, covering the grooves in the back teeth which are particularly at risk of decay.

 The NHS also recommends applying a fluoride varnish at least twice a year for children aged three and over.
 Younger children may receive this treatment if the dentist thinks it is necessary.
-This varnish protects teeth from bacteria and gives time for recovery from existing decay.
+This varnish protects teeth from bacteria and remineralises enamel in the early stages of decay.

 If your child does need a filling, it's quite possible they won't need an injection.
 If they do, the dentist will apply a numbing gel to the gum so they don't feel any pain from the needle.

-Even if you feel nervous about your child or toddler getting a filling, try to stay calm and positive.
-Your little one will pick up on how you are feeling.
-If they think that visiting the dentist is a bad thing, this might deter them from seeking the dental care they need later in life.
+Even if you feel nervous about your child or toddler getting a tooth filling, try to stay calm and positive.
+If not your little one can pick up on your feelings and may think that visiting the dentist is a bad thing.
+This might deter them from seeking the dental care they need later in life.

 This is a problem that few of us will successfully avoid completely.
 Dental caries can be treated simply and even reversed if you seek treatment early on.
 The longer you put off visiting a dentist after you notice caries and cavity symptoms, the more extensive (and costly) your treatment is likely to be.

-Follow the tips in this article for improving your oral health and managing your food and drink intake, and you should at least reduce your chances of getting a dental cavity, even if you don’t prevent decay completely.
+Follow the tips in this article for improving your oral health and managing your food and drink intake.
+This should at least reduce your chances of getting a dental cavity if not prevent decay completely.